 - HOW ARE THE LESSONS STRUCTURED?

-"Language immersion" means children learn a second language by hearing and speaking only that language without translation.
+“Language immersion” means children learn a second language by hearing and speaking only that language without translation.
 No English is spoken.
 Immersion is how we all learned our native language and it’s the most effective method for teaching children a second language.
-Whistlefritz's award-winning French and Spanish DVDs and CDs teach children languages using this immersion method.
+Whistlefritz’s award-winning French and Spanish videos and CDs teach children languages using this immersion method.